kyhomelab/kyhomelab.github.io/_posts/2024-03-17-whats-in-my-homelab.md

 ## Set Up and Proxmox Dashboard

-**[Image of your Proxmox Dashboard]**  This image showcases the Proxmox Dashboard, the central hub for managing virtual machines and containers within my HomeLab.
+**[ProxMox Dashboard](https://i.imgur.com/vMmtNNH.png)**  This image showcases the Proxmox Dashboard, the central hub for managing virtual machines and containers within my HomeLab.
 Below this image, you'll find a list of currently running VMs and Containers.

 ## Virtual Machines